Cartooli/ai-lesson-plan-generator/README.md

 - [ ] Integration with LMS platforms
 - [ ] User authentication system
 - [ ] Lesson plan sharing

-## Extension Ideas

-Enhance your lesson plans with these powerful integrations:

-### 🎥 Convert Lesson Plans to Video

-Transform your generated lesson plans into engaging video content using [VideoGen](https://videogen.io?fpr=car70):

-- **AI Video Generation**: Turn lesson plans into professional educational videos
-- **Quick Production**: Create videos in minutes instead of hours
-- **Multiple Formats**: Generate videos for TikTok, Instagram Reels, YouTube Shorts, and more
-- **Educational Focus**: Perfect for creating tutorial videos, explainer content, and training materials

-**Use Case**: Generate a lesson plan on "Photosynthesis", then use VideoGen to create a visual video explanation that students can watch before or after class.

-### 🎙️ Convert Lesson Plans to Audio

-Transform your lesson plans into audio content using [ElevenLabs](https://try.elevenlabs.io/cartooli):

-- **AI Voice Generation**: Create natural-sounding voiceovers from your lesson content
-- **Multiple Voices**: Choose from 200+ AI voices in 50+ languages
-- **Audiobook Creation**: Convert entire lesson plans into audio format for accessibility
-- **Podcast Generation**: Turn lesson plans into podcast-style educational content

-**Use Case**: Generate a lesson plan, then use ElevenLabs to create an audio version for students who prefer listening, or for creating educational podcasts.

-### Integration Ideas

-- **Direct API Integration**: Connect VideoGen or ElevenLabs APIs to automatically convert generated lesson plans
-- **Export Formats**: Add export buttons that format lesson plans for these platforms
-- **Workflow Automation**: Create a complete pipeline: Generate → Convert to Video/Audio → Publish
-- **Multi-format Distribution**: Generate once, distribute as text, video, and audio

-**Note**: These integrations are optional and can be implemented as separate features or API endpoints.
-The referral links in the configuration are already set up to support these partnerships.

 ---